Butt plug

 A butt plug is a sex toy that is designed to be inserted into the rectum for sexual pleasure.
-They are similar to a dildo in some ways but tend to be shorter and have a flanged end to prevent the device from being lost inside the rectum.
+They often have a flanged end to prevent the device from being lost inside the rectum.

 History

 Rectal dilators were originally designed for therapeutic uses and later marketed with terms such as Dr. Young's Ideal Rectal Dilators, which were marketed as a cure for insanity and constipation.
 In the late 20th century, similar devices started to be marketed as sex toys.

 Basics

-Unlike the vagina, which is closed off by the cervix, the rectum leads to the sigmoid colon.
-Objects that are inserted into the rectum can therefore potentially travel up into the bowel; the flared end on a butt plug exists to prevent this.
-Some dildos lack a flared end, and thus it is ill-advised to use such dildos anally since they may get stuck; rectal foreign bodies may require medical extraction.

-In addition, the lower bowel above the rectum is easily perforated.
-For this reason, butt plugs tend to be shorter than dildos, and their marked size generally indicates the circumference of the device rather than the length.
-They must also be very smooth to avoid damaging the rectum or bowel.
-In order to get them into the rectum, they most commonly have a general profile of a round-ended cone which then narrows to a "waist" which locates itself at the anal sphincter, with the flared part outside the body, preventing the butt plug from slipping further into the body.
-The sphincter muscle will hold the plug in place by the waist, preventing the plug from slipping out unintentionally.

 Butt plugs can be moved in or out for pleasure, so as to simulate the rhythmic thrusting of penetrative sex, although some butt plugs are specifically designed for stimulation of the prostate.
 As with other activities involving anal penetration, such as anal sex, large amounts of sexual lubricant and a slow gentle approach are needed to insert or remove a butt plug.